Fire Protection Engineering (PMFP)

 Courses are taught by the university’s foremost experts in fire protection engineering as well as international experts from business and industry.
 Established in 1956, the Fire Protection Engineering Department is one of only a few graduate fire protection engineering degree programs in the US.
 Our programs in Fire Protection Engineering are geared toward working engineering professionals and are offered both on campus and online.

-Students taking courses on campus for the Master of Engineering degree work with an advisor to identify a course of study based on the student’s professional interests.
+Students work with an advisor to identify a course of study based on the student’s professional interests.
 Fire protection engineering courses are available to explore basic processes of fire behavior, prediction of fire development, the combustion of materials and furnishings, the effects of fire on structures and the environment, smoke management, evacuation and tenability analysis and the law.
 Courses may also be approved from other engineering departments or technical areas, e.g. mathematics.

 Financial Assistance